-When you’re new to credit, it’s hard to understand how things like your credit report and your credit score are related.
+When you’re new to credit, it’s hard to understand things like what credit is, or how your credit report and credit score are related.
 However, it’s important that you do to ensure you remain on the good side of credit.

 Table of Contents